arielwrl/pysinopsis/README.md

 Here we provide a pythonic solution that automates most of the tasks dealing with the analysis and validation of SINOPSIS data products.
 The package is focused in the use case of data cubes, but minimal support for single spectra is also provided by the `Sinopsis1D()` class.

-A quickstart guide can be found in [this notebook](https://github.com/arielwrl/pysinopsis/blob/master/examples/quickstart.ipynb).

 ## Instalation

+To install `pysinopsis` you can run `pip install pysinopsis` or clone the repository and install from `setup.py`.

-## The `SinopsisCube()` class
+## Quickstart

-This is the core class of the package, and it can be initialized as follows:
+The core class of the package is `SinopsisCube()`, and it can be initialized as follows:

 ```
 from pysinopsis.output import SinopsisCube